ulkeba/abap-sdk_steampunk-activation/README.md

 - Note: "No active domain" error was showing up until tab was closed in ADT and re-opened.

 Conclusion
 - It seems that activating elements in the right order could resolve this issue.
-Is there potentially a glitch in the ADT when determining the activation order?
 - Specific problems / errors do not seem to get refreshed "on the fly" but require a manual refresh of elements by closing and re-opening?

 ![](img/problem-tracking-Activation.png)

 ## Use of unpermitted Domains or Data Elements

+Lars maintains a list of types [here](https://abaplint.app/stats/microsoft/ABAP-SDK-for-Azure/void_types)

 ### Use of Domain `XFIELD` is not permitted.